zovoilis-lab/Flye/README.md

 Since the version 2.0, ABruijn performs additional repeat analysis step, which improves the structural accuracy of the resulting sequence.
-The algorithm also produces the graph representation of the final assembly.
+The algorithm also produces a graph representation of the final assembly.

 ABruijn has moderate memory requirements and is designed to run on a single node.
 Typically, assembly of a bacteria with 50x coverage takes less than half an hour